MicrosoftDocs/azure-devops-docs/docs/artifacts/tutorials/protect-oss-packages-with-upstream-sources.md

 ::: moniker-end

+::: moniker range=">= azure-devops-2019"

 1. Provide a name for your feed, and then select its visibility.
 Make sure your check the **Include packages from common public sources** checkbox to enable upstream sources.
 Select **Create** when you are done

-::: moniker range=">= azure-devops-2019"

     :::image type="content" source="../media/new-feed-dialog.png" alt-text="Screenshot showing the create a new feed window.":::

 ::: moniker-end

 ::: moniker range=">=tfs-2017 < azure-devops-2019"

+1. Provide a name for your feed, and then select its visibility.
+Make sure your check the **Include packages from common public sources** checkbox to enable upstream sources.
+Select **Create** when you are done

     :::image type="content" source="../media/new-feed-dialog.png" alt-text="Screenshot showing the create a new feed window - TFS.":::